sahiee-dev/Tesserae/README.md

 ---

 > **Note on naming:** This project is currently named AgentOps Replay for continuity with a prior published system (Sahir, IEEE 2026) and active external links.
-A rename to **Tessera** is planned once link dependencies resolve.
+A rename to **Tesserae** is planned once link dependencies resolve.
 The name better reflects the system's actual function — cryptographic chain-of-custody and tamper-evident audit — rather than session replay, which was the focus of the v1 system.
 GitHub will redirect automatically when the rename happens.